trasba/moonraker_logger/README.md

 # Klipper Bed Mesh & Probe Data Logger

-A simple, automated service to collect and store bed mesh and probe data from a Klipper 3D printer running Moonraker.
+A simple, automated service to collect and store bed mesh, probe, and Z-Offset data from a Klipper 3D printer running Moonraker.
 This tool runs continuously in a Docker container, listening for events and periodically syncing data for long-term analysis and visualization.

 ## Features

 * **⚙️ Fully Automated:** Runs in the background and requires no manual intervention after initial setup.
-* **🔌 Reliable Trigger-Based Sync:** Detects when a `BED_MESH_CALIBRATE` command completes and immediately triggers a full refresh of both probe and bed mesh data.
+* **🔌 Reliable Trigger-Based Sync:** Detects when a `BED_MESH_CALIBRATE` command completes and immediately triggers a full refresh of probe, bed mesh, and Z-Offset data.
 * **🔄 Resilient Auto-Reconnect:** If the connection to the printer is lost (e.g., printer is turned off), the service will automatically try to reconnect at a configurable interval without crashing.
 * **⏰ Periodic Sync:** Includes a configurable fallback timer (e.g., every 6 hours) to sync data, ensuring no information is missed.
-* **🧠 Smart Duplicate Handling:** Prevents redundant entries by checking timestamps for probe points and the entire data matrix for bed meshes.
+* **🧠 Smart Duplicate Handling:** Prevents redundant entries by checking timestamps for probe points and Z-Offsets, and the entire data matrix for bed meshes.
 * **💾 Persistent Storage:** Saves all collected data into clean, human-readable JSON files.
 * **🐳 Dockerized:** The entire application is containerized for easy, cross-platform deployment, dependency management, and timezone synchronization with the host.
 * **📝 Timestamped Logging:** All actions are logged to the Docker console with timestamps for easy monitoring and debugging.